fgoujeon/maki/doc/concepts/state-machine.md

 ## Example program

-Here is a test program that uses the transition table we've defined above:
+Here is a test program that uses the transition table we defined above:

 ```cpp
 #include <awesm.hpp>